ashirt-ops/ashirt-server/enhancement_worker_templates/web/typescript_express/readme.md

 The serving phase is largely controlled by what particular route is entered when a user contacts the server.
 The `src/router.ts` file provides two types of endpoints.
 The standard `process` endpoint to handle AShirt requests, and a set of dev routes, which are only enabled when in dev mode.
 The dev routes act as sanity checks and direct access when testing new features.

 When a route is reached -- in particular, when the process route is reached (see: `app.post('/process'`), then the service will kick off processing of that data.
-Some initial boilerplate style code manages the request, deferring all of the actual work to the `src/actions.processAction.ts` file.
+Some initial boilerplate style code manages the request but directs all of the actual work to the `src/actions.processAction.ts` file.
 This function will return one of a handful of responses, which will be used to generate the true response to the AShirt backend.

 Once the request is complete, the application waits for another request.